-The faculty recognize that unexpected events occur that may interfere with attendance.
+The faculty recognize that unexpected events occur that may interfere with attendance or participation.
 Students who are aware of an absence in advance are expected to notify the instructor by email or phone.
-In case of illness, notify the course instructor as soon as possible.
-Vacations and work should be planned around the university schedule.
+In case of illness, notify the instructor as soon as possible.
+Vacations and work should be planned around the university and program schedule.
+Some courses may require alternative activity dates outside of scheduled class times.
+Students will be notified in advance of these requirements.